DHTMLX/gantt-docs/data/api/refs/gantt.md

 {{api
 - api/gantt_api_date_config.md - sets the date format for addTask() method to
 - api/gantt_auto_scheduling_config.md - enables auto scheduling
+- api/gantt_auto_scheduling_descendant_links_config.md - allows or forbids creation of links from parent tasks (projects) to their children
 - api/gantt_auto_scheduling_initial_config.md - defines whether gantt will do autoscheduling on data loading
 - api/gantt_auto_scheduling_strict_config.md - enables the auto scheduling mode, in which tasks will always be rescheduled to the earliest possible date
 - api/gantt_autofit_config.md - enables automatic adjusting of the grid's columns to the grid's width